pascalvanderheiden/azd-ais-lza/README.md

 -->
 # Deploy Azure Integration Services Landing Zone Accelerator with Azure Developer CLI

 Deploy Azure Integration Services Landing Zone accelerator with Azure Developer CLI to create a secure and scalable environment for your integration services.
 The accelerator includes best practices for security, network isolation, monitoring, and more.
-This repository can be used as a template for deploying integration patterns on Azure.
-Depending on your preference, for example: I want to deploy Logic Apps in a ASEv3 because I need VNET isolation, you set deployAse in `azd up` to 'true'.
-The same applies to Azure Front Door, Service Bus and Redis Cache.
+This repository can be used as a template for deploying a landing zone for integration patterns on Azure.
+Depending on your preference, you can choose to deploy the following services: Azure Front Door, Azure Service Bus, Application Service Environment v3 (will be added in the future) and Azure API Management Developer Portal.

 ## Key features